 |Danny and Claude at the 2011 All Star Game|

 Briere and Giroux living together

-During the off season, the Flyers traded the cornerstones of their team, Captain Mike Richards and Alternate Captain Jeff Carter.
+During the 2011 off-season, the Flyers traded their cornerstones, captain Mike Richards and alternate captain Jeff Carter.
 One of the reasons why these trades were possible was because of the emergence of Claude Giroux.
-The Flyers expect big things from their young superstar, and so far in 2011, Giroux, the man they just call 'G', has succeeded those expectations averaging 1.4 points per game this season.
+The Flyers expected big things from their young superstar, and so far, Giroux, or the man they simply call 'G', has succeeded those expectations averaging over a point per game from 2011 to 2015.

 |Claude at the 2012 Winter Classic|

-In January of 2012, Claude was selected to participate in his second straight All Star game.
-He joined teammates Scottie Hartnell and Kimmo Timonen.
-Giroux was able to score his 2nd career All star goal after receiving a nice pass from teammate and buddy Hartnell.
+On January 29th, 2012, Claude was selected to participate in his second consecutive All Star game where he joined teammates Scottie Hartnell and Kimmo Timonen.
+Giroux was able to score his second career All Star goal after receiving a nice pass from teammate and buddy, Hartnell.